 |GH||3 - 12|

-Origins of the Yoyo Loach
+Natural Habitat of the Yoyo Loach

 The Yoyo Loach is endemic to Bangladesh and Nepal In the north and northeast India.
 This fish Inhabits clear, slow-running, warm, soft and acidic, well-oxygenated waters in bends in the river or small pools where the bed is a rocky substrate and the area is covered in plenty of aquatic vegetation.